-Vercel provides several logging options available for both Deployment Builds and Serverless Function executions.
-They can be accessed by selecting either "View Build Logs" or "View Function Logs" from the Project View.
+You can access these logs by selecting "View Build Logs" or "View Function Logs" from the Project Overview page.

-Build logs are generated at Build time for all Deployments.
-It's similar to the output of your framework's Build Command, with a few minor additions from the Vercel Build system.
-Once a Build has completed, no further logs will be added to this page.
+Build logs are generated at build time for all Deployments.
+The logs are similar to the output of your framework's Build Command, with a few minor additions from the Vercel build system.
+Once a build is complete, no new logs will be recorded.

 Function logs provide logging output for your Serverless Functions.
 This includes user logging such as

-Function logs are not stored and will be lost as soon as the Serverless Functions logs page is navigated away from.
 Requests to cache or static assets are also not stored and never shown.
-The only exception to this are the failed invocations of Serverless Functions.
 Those are always persisted.
+The only exception to this is the failed invocations of Serverless Functions.

-There are several fields describing every incoming request to the Serverless Function:
+The following fields describe every incoming request to the Serverless Function:

 - Duration: The time it took the Serverless Function to execute.